-If you notice any behavioral changes in your donkey and nothing else has changed it’s a good idea to get a vet out.
-Issues like this are not easy to diagnose.
+If you notice any behavioral changes in your donkey and nothing else has changed, it’s a good idea to get a vet out.
+Issues like this are difficult to diagnose.
 It can be a number of things.

-Observe your donkey’s behavior and give a well detailed report to your vet can be helpful.
+Observe your donkey’s behavior and give a well-detailed report to your vet.

 Donkeys are worked hard in many parts of the world.
 Often overworked and underfed yet they continue to work in pain.
 Here is an article about Working donkeys in pain.
 Study reveals Working Donkeys in Pain

 Something to think about.
 They really hide pain well, so if they are starting to act out for no reason you can see then there might be something physically wrong.